 Click Here for All Your Favorite Key West Activities!

-If you’re considering making the trip, your best travel option is likely to take a Fort Myers ferry to Key West rather than driving.
+If you’re considering making the trip, your best travel option is likely to take a Fort Myers ferry to Key West rather than drive.

 What is the distance from Fort Myers to Key West?
 What are the different travel options for making the trip and how long do they take?